Bearium-BB/Just-The-Docs-Template/README.md

 · Creating, Using, and Merging Branches - Eli Started 09/28, Finished 09/28, Due 10/2

-· The How and Why of Team Git Workflow  - Brett Finished 9/28 Due 10/1
+· The How and Why of Team Git Workflow - Brett Started 09/28 Finished 9/28 Due 10/1

 o Centralized Workflow